 Audi UK offered eight TTS cars for official use by the race organisers at the 2008 Isle of Man TT motorcycle races.

 In 2014, at the International Motor Show in Geneva, Audi unveiled the new TTS model for the 2016 model year, alongside the standard 2016 Audi TT model.
-Both models are planned to go on sale in the beginning of 2015.
+Both models are planned to go on sale at the beginning of 2015.